World condemns US shift on Jerusalem

 The Arab and the wider Muslim world - including a number of US allies - condemned Mr Trump's announcement.

-Malaysian PM Najib Razak called on Muslims everywhere to "make it clear that we strongly oppose" the US move.

 UN Secretary General Antonio Guterres said it was "a moment of great anxiety".
-He said "there is no alternative to the two-state solution".
+"There is no alternative to the two-state solution," he stressed.

 In other reaction:

-- British PM Theresa May said she disagreed with the US decision, which was "unhelpful in terms of prospects for peace in the region"
+- British Prime Minister Theresa May said she disagreed with the US decision, which was "unhelpful in terms of prospects for peace in the region"

-- German Chancellor Angela Merkel and French President Emmanuel Macron both said their countries did not support the move
+- French President Emmanuel Macron and German Chancellor Angela Merkel both said their countries did not support the move

-- EU chief diplomat Federica Mogherini voiced "serious concern"
+- EU foreign policy chief Federica Mogherini voiced "serious concern"

 Why is the announcement significant?